- Served as lead settlement counsel in a major dispute over drainage and environmental cleanup problems affecting a large shopping center tract.

 - The plaintiffs were members of billionaire families in India.

-- Australian newspapers have described it as the largest trial in Melbourne, Australia’s history.
-We developed a half-billion dollar counterclaim.
+- We developed a half-billion dollar counterclaim.

 - We made Australian legal history at trial by using the first beginning-to-end PowerPoint narrative graphic opening statement.